zackstout/Footprint-Extended/README.md

 ### Quality of Life Improvements:
 - [ ] This is finicky but scrolling to top and bottom, the cushion doesn't see the image.
 It looks bad.
 - [ ] The lower shadow on hover over a button (e.g. AWS) is a nice touch.
+- [ ] Mess with the font..
+Make it look better, sleeker.
 - [ ] Make background color on home screen uniform.
+- [ ] Do not show options for chart query unless it contains data -- don't even display it as an option in the dropdown.
+(Alert user if there is no data (i.e. identify all of those errors -- "cannot read property plane of undefined", for example))?
+- [ ] Better validation UI for registration (already database is enforcing unique username).
 - [ ] Overall line chart should include gaps for non-uploaded months (otherwise it's prettier, but misleading).
 - [ ] Would be nice to fix the page refresh issue (cacheing, etc.).
 (IDEA: We could use localStorage!)
 - [ ] Let user view current CSV when editing or deleting -- or for that matter, show them on hover on the page or something.